syncfusion-content/asp.net-core-docs/aspnet-core/Chart/User-Interactions.md

 ![](User-Interactions_images/User-Interactions_img10.png)

-### Customize the Crosshair line and Crosshair label
+### Customize the crosshair line and crosshair label

-The *Fill* and *Border* options of the **CrosshairLabel** is used to customize the background color and border of the crosshair label respectively.
+The Fill and Border options of the **CrosshairLabel** are used to customize the background color and border of the crosshair label, respectively.
 Color and width of the crosshair line can be customized by using the **Line** option in the Crosshair.

 {% highlight cshtml %}